thelfer/mfem-mgis/docs/paper/joss/paper.md

 # Summary

-The `MFEM/MGIS` application aims at efficiently use supercomputers in order to describe coupled multiphysics phenomena with a particular focus on thermo-mechanics.
-The authors primarily aims at describing the nuclear fuels at mesoscale (see example below), but `MFEM/MGIS` is versatile and can address more general cases.
+The `MFEM/MGIS` application aims to efficiently use supercomputers in order to describe coupled multiphysics phenomena with a particular focus on thermo-mechanics.
+The authors primarily aim at describing the nuclear fuels at mesoscale (see example below), but `MFEM/MGIS` is versatile and can address more general cases.